-(1) Pre-Departure Orientation
+1) Pre-Departure Orientation

 Participants will be provided with written materials about the Programme along with Japanese language textbooks prior to departure for Japan.
-Additionally, a pre-departure orientation will take place prior to departure for Japan at each Participant's Interview Office.
-All Participants must participate in the pre-departure orientation.
+Additionally, a pre-departure orientation will take place prior to departure for Japan at the Japanese Embassy in Berlin.
+All German participants must participate in the pre-departure orientation.

-Please note that there will be no pre-departure orientation for those participating from within Japan.
+Please note that there will be no pre-departure orientation for those joining the Programme from within Japan.

-(2) Post-Arrival Orientation
+2) Post-Arrival Orientation

-Participation in the Post-Arrival Orientation is mandatory for all new Participants.
-Post-Arrival Orientation will provide training necessary for Participants to carry out their work duties in Japan.
+Participation in the post-arrival orientation is mandatory for all participants.
+Post-arrival orientation will provide training necessary for participants to carry out their work duties in Japan.

-(3) Training
+3) Training

-CLAIR provides Japanese language courses which Participants can enrol in before or after arriving in Japan in order to improve their Japanese abilities as well as promote understanding of Japan through Japanese after returning home.
+CLAIR provides Japanese language courses which participants can enrol in before or after arriving in Japan in order to improve their Japanese abilities as well as promote understanding of Japan through the Japanese language after returning home.
 Participants are also required to participate in any training designated as mandatory by the contracting organisation or CLAIR.